poveraccio/poveraccio.github.io/about.md

 permalink: /about/
 ---

-il Poveraccio is a figure of profound pathos.
+il poveraccio is a figure of profound pathos.